OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 * The Sabertooth needs some time for initialization before it is ready to take configuration.
 (In this case, the timeout)
 * Packet handler has checksum errors if data contains escaped byte
+* Packet building for sending over the serial protocol needs to be fixed

 TO BE TESTED:
 -------------------